corb555/Gdal-helper/docs/readme.md

 ```

 #### `adjust_color_file`
-Programmatically updates the color definitions in a gdaldem color-relief text file (e.g., changing
+Programmatically updates the color definitions in a gdaldem color-relief text file changing
-saturation, shifting hues, or adjusting brightness).
-This allows you to have a master gdaldem
+saturation,  hues, or  brightness.
+This allows you to have one master gdaldem
-color-relief file and create variants that will still match the overall elevation and coloration of
+color-relief file and create variants that match the overall elevation and coloration of
 the original.
-It updates the text definition file, not the raster.
+It updates the gdaldem definition file, not the raster's colors.

 [See detailed explanation at end.](#adjust_color_file-details)